Particle transport in turbulent curved pipe flow: Computational Methodology

 Equation (\ref{eq:part1}) essentially expresses the particle acceleration ($\boldsymbol{a}_p$) due to a steady-state drag force acting on the spherical solid particle in a uniform velocity field.
 The last term on the right-hand side is the \emph{non-linear} correction due to particle finite Reynolds number effects \citep{schiller_naumann_1933}.
 The particle Reynolds number $Re_p$ is defined as $|\boldsymbol{v}_p-\boldsymbol{u}(\boldsymbol{x}_p,t)|d_p/\nu$.
 For the current investigation, the effect of gravitational acceleration will be neglected to avoid losing generality and to be able to isolate the effect of the centrifugal force and the secondary motion of the Dean vortices on the turbophoretic behaviour of particles.

 Unlike the carrier phase which is simulated on a set of fixed grid points (Eulerian framework), the particles are tracked freely inside the computational domain (Lagrangian framework).
 The accuracy of the interpolation method is significant for the correct evaluation of the hydrodynamic forces and for instance it has direct consequences for the acceleration spectrum of the fluid particles \citep[see][]{vanhinsberg_tenThijeBoonkkamp_toschi_clercx_2013}.
-A spectrally accurate interpolation scheme, hence, is applied in the current study.
+A spectrally accurate interpolation scheme, hence, is applied in the current study to evaluate fluid velocity at the centre of the spherical particle.
+Since in each time step the particle tracking is performed after updating the fluid phase, the Legendre basis functions and the corresponding expansion coefficients are already available for each element.
+Therefore, without losing the accuracy, the fluid properties (velocity, pressure, \emph{etc.}\ ) can be determined in arbitrary positions inside each element.
+The order of accuracy of this interpolation, thus, is equal to the order of spectral element method ($7$ in the current simulations).
 The time stepper implemented for the particle tracking is the classical $3^{rd}$ order multistep Adams--Bashforth (\emph{AB3}) scheme.
 The time step of the carrier phase solver ($\Delta t$) is fixed such that the convective CFL condition is always below $0.5$.
 The time step of the particle solver is also set to be equal to the flow solver time step.
 As for the velocity field, re-starts of the simulations are based on storing all necessary previous times in order to avoid reducing the temporal order.

 The particle interaction with solid walls is treated as \emph{elastic} collisions.
 A restitution coefficient can be defined as $e=|v_{n,2}/v_{n,1}|$; $v_{n,2}$ and $v_{n,1}$ are the wall-normal pre- and post-collisional particle velocities.
 In a \emph{purely elastic} collision (as used in the current study), $e$ equals unity and the total kinetic energy is conserved in the collision process.
 It has been shown previously that \emph{inelastic} reflection from the wall has a negligibly small effect on the dynamics of small inertial particles in turbulent flows \citep[see][]{li_mcLaughlin_kontomaris_portela_2001}.
 However, the analysis of \citet{huang_durbin_2012} suggested that in the presence of centrifugal forces the amount of collisions and their significance will increase especially for particles with larger $St$.
 Applying an inelastic collision scheme might therefore slightly alter the turbulent particle structures.
 Similar to the carrier phase, periodic boundary conditions are used for the dispersed phase in the axial direction.